oxford-college-drinks/oxford-college-drinks.github.io/_includes/index.md

 * Each college in Oxford has a bar.
 * Each bar has a drink.

-We have set ourselves the lofty research goal of trying each drink and documenting it here.
+We have set ourselves the lofty research goal of trying all of them.